dperrymorrow/re-bars/docs/_src/md/introduction.md

+# The Problem

+Writing Javascript for the browser used to be simple.
+You wrote your code, and that same code ran in the browser. _Your_ code is what was running in your application.
+You spent your time writing Javascript, not configuring tools.

+Things have changed. _Modern_ Javascript development requires rediculous amounts of tooling and setup.
+Webpack, JSX, Virtual DOM, Babel, CLI bolierplates, component loaders, Style extractors, concatenators and on an on.
+Have you ever looked in your `node_modules` directory?
+Have you ever seen the filesize of your _built_ app and wondered WTF is all that?

+The thing is, **WE DON'T NEED THIS ANYMORE**.
+Evergreen browsers support the features we want that we have been Babeling and polyfilling in order to use.
+[ES6](https://caniuse.com/#feat=es6) brought us Promises, Modules, Classes, Template Literals, Arrow Functions, Let and Const, Default Parameters, Generators, Destructuring Assignment, Rest & Spread, Map/Set & WeakMap/WeakSet and many more.
+All the things we have been waiting for It's all there!

+> So why are we still using build steps and mangling _our_ beautiful code back to the stone age?

-# ReBars
+## ReBars

-A simple alternative to modern Javascript frameworks that need pre-compiled, Babeled, and a running Virtial DOM.
+ReBars started with the idea of so what do I _actually_ need from a Javascript framework?

+- provide a templating language _(Handlebars)_
+- watch your data and re-render DOM elements on change
+- manage your elements event handling

-> ReBars is under 5k gzipped!
+> ReBars is around 2.5k gzipped!

 ReBars lets you re-render tiny pieces of your application on change.
 You are in control of what re-renders and when.
-There is no Virtual DOM, no JSX, no pre-compiling.
+There is no Virtual DOM, no JSX, no pre-compiling. _Your_ code runs on your _app_.

-ReBars handles keeping your DOM in sync with your data, and gets out of your way.
+ReBars keeps your DOM in sync with your data using [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), and gets out of your way.
 You can get back to just writing Javascript.

-ReBars is really just Handlebars with some built in helpers and the notion of [components](#rebars-components).
-The main concept of ReBars is a [{{#watch}}](#the-watch-helper) block helper that lets you tell ReBars what and when to re-render.
+ReBars is just a Handlebars instance with helpers added.
+The main one being a [watch](#the-watch-helper) block helper that lets you tell ReBars what and when to re-render.

 > If you have used Handlebars, you already know ReBars

 >> example counter

-Each time the value passed to watch is changed, *just* that Handlebars block will re-render.
-No Virtial DOM patching, no re-render of entire template.
+Each time the value passed to watch is changed, that block will re-render.
+No JSX diffing, no re-render of entire template.
 The block function from the helper is stored at first render, and simply invoked again each time a value changes.